GirlWithoutAFairy/Fossil-Fighters-Champions-Manual-for-Archipelago/README.md

 The victory condition for this randomizer is to complete 25 side quests.
 There is a counter inside the Manual client that show how many side quests have been completed.
 It is strongly advised that you use the Universal Tracker for this.
 It can be found here: https://github.com/FarisTheAncient/Archipelago/releases

+At the start of this randomizer you have logical access to Ribular Town, the Fossil Lawn, and Treasure Lake.
+Other regions need to be unlocked.
+You are also given access to Tricera at the beginning.
+Other vivosaurs need to be unlocked.

 It is also advised you used the following AR codes: